 As a self-assured and outgoing 20-something, I scoffed at the idea of finding a date using mobile apps, because I was confident that I could find a significant other in “the real world.”
-Alas, the cumulation of a few too many third-wheel weekends, constant urging from my coupled friends, a good amount of research, and 15 months of social distancing changing the modern dating scene, I recently took the plunge into the realm of mobile app-based dating as the world begins to open up.
+Alas, the cumulation of a few too many third-wheel weekends, constant urging from my coupled friends, a good amount of research, and 15 months of social distancing changing the modern dating scene, I recently took the plunge into the realm of mobile app-based dating.
 Within the first week, I made two very unexpected discoveries.
 The first is that app-based dating is extremely entertaining.
 The second is that I was effectively spreading the vegan message.
 Based on my new knowledge, here’s a quick guide for app dating that will jumpstart a relationship and help the animals, all from the convenience of your phone (which you will be checking every five minutes).

 It takes just five minutes to download an app and create a profile, but where to begin?
 If you’re skeptical about e-dating, the best route to take is the free one.
 Luckily, there are dozens of non-paid apps from which to choose.
 After asking friends with experience in this field, as well as researching a plethora of lists highlighitng the top dating apps, I decided on Hinge and Coffee Meets Bagel because both pull from your network of friends on Facebook and are fairly simple to navigate.
 Although there are bound to be outliers on any free dating app, the majority of these users tend to be seeking relationships rather than a quick fling.
-For those who have patience and are strictly interested in dating another vegan, Grazer is a free, recently-launched dating app only for herbivores bringing you one step closer to your veg soulmate.
+For those who have patience and are strictly interested in dating another vegan, Veggly and Grazer are free, relatively new dating apps only for herbivores bringing you one step closer to your veg soulmate.

 Once you’ve matched with someone, let the flirtations begin.
 Focus on common interests, but avoid the standard “What’s your favorite …” questions.
 These generic inquiries tend to lead to either a dead end or a downward spiral of quizzing each other on your trivial likes and dislikes.
 Try some witty banter to hook your potential partner into a conversation, and from there, be your best self.
 It’s fine if the “vegan thing” comes up.
 I tell the person that I believe in the “you do you” philosophy.
 This makes me seem like a chill, accepting person.
 I’ve found that people respect this attitude, and it makes them more responsive to try vegan food.